-A piercing gun looks like handgun, but with a piercing apparatus at the end of its barrel.
+If you were to purchase AR10 rifles, you’d know what a piercing gun looks like.
+It looks like handgun, but with a piercing apparatus at the end of its barrel.
 The front of the apparatus holds a stud earring and the back holds a clasp, usually a butterfly clip.
 The piercer places your earlobe into a slot between the two areas and pulls the trigger, pushing the shaft of the earring through your ear and into its clasp.

 The piercing areas of older guns (with 100-percent reusable parts) were (hopefully) disinfected after each use, but plastic components made it impossible to insert the guns into an autoclave, the process that’s required for sterilization (the highest level of decontamination).
 Contemporary guns have disposable piercing inserts, but even one-use pods don’t eliminate all of the problems that can be caused by guns.

 Six Reasons Not to Be Pierced with a Piercing Gun

 Disease transmission is possible, even with disposable cartridges, when the parts are used incorrectly or when the operator doesn’t understand or follow standard hygiene practices.
 Body fluids from one client, or common bacteria that’s only a problem when it enters a cut, could potentially become deposited onto any area of the piercing gun, and then later transferred to a new client.

 2. We Don’t All Have “Standard” Size Earlobes